News

 RYE RIDGE RESOURCES FUND II, LP

-Rye Ridge Resources is excited to announce the formation of Rye Ridge Resources Fund II, LP January of 2023.
+Rye Ridge Resources formed Rye Ridge Resources Fund II, LP January of 2023.
 The Primary focus of Fund II is purchasing Non-op working interest and mineral interest in the Powder River Basin of WY, Haynesville Shale in LA and the Uinta Basin, UT.

 Around the Web